obsidianmd/obsidian-developer-docs/en/Plugins/Getting started/Build a plugin.md

 You can now see a dice icon in the ribbon on the left side of the Obsidian window.
 Select it to display a message in the upper-right corner.

-Notice how you didn't need to restart Obsidian after changing the source code, like when you updated the `manifest.json`.
+Remember, you need to **reload your plugin after changing the source code**, either by disabling it then enabling it again in the community plugins panel, or using the command palette as detailed in part 5 of this step.

 > [!tip] Hot reloading
 > Install the [Hot-Reload](https://github.com/pjeby/hot-reload) plugin to automatically reload your plugin while developing.